RedstoneDave/My-Language/README.md

   - `-em` basically means “to un(do)” and `vebem` is also a `burab`.
 - `veben`
   - `-en` means “not to do” and `veben` is a `mosrab`.
-  - e.g. `fozu mupen` means “I don’t sleep” where `mup` means “to sleep”.
+  - e.g. `fuz mupen` means “I don’t sleep” where `mup` means “to sleep”.
 - `vebeh`
   - `-eh` means “before doing” and `vebeh` is a `mosrab`
   - e.g.
 - `vebins`
   - `-ins` means “to be done” and `vebins` is a `burab`
   - Just in case you forgot this, “by ...” is represented using `ye`
-  - e.g. `fozu beuye nocins` means “I’m abandoned by the society”
+  - e.g. `fuz beuye nocins` means “I’m abandoned by the society”
+  - Technically, `-ins` indecates [the patient trigger voice](https://en.wikipedia.org/wiki/Symmetrical_voice), as the agent of the verb isn't represented in the form of “prep.
+ACC”.
+- `vebisp`
+  - `-isp` means “to be used to do” and `vebisp` is a `burab`
+  - e.g. `ovizu fiy (= foye) cazobu kawakisp` means “the knife is used to cut the fruit by me”, where `ovi` means “knife”, `cazo` “fruit” and `kawak` “to cut”.
+  - Like the `-ins` above, the `-isp` indecates the tool trigger voice.
 - `vebiks`
   - `-iks` means “to let do” and `vebiks` is a `burab`
-  - e.g. `fozu zedo mupiks` means “I let him sleep”, notice that “him” here is represented with `do` instead of `bu`
+  - e.g. `fuz zedo mupiks` means “I let him sleep”, notice that “him” here is represented with `do` instead of `bu`
 - `vebod`
   - `-od` means “in order to do” and `vebod` is a `mosrab`
 - `veba`